arief25ramadhan/traffic-sign-classifier/README.md

 For the second image ...

-## 5. Conclusion

-1 - I would reduce the number of epochs to prevent it from going up and down on the prediction accuracy.

-2 - I think the bad prediction of the max speed sign was due the small quantity of examples for this kind of images on the data sample.
-Adding variations of the images by inverting, rotating or augmenting the them might have increased the accuracy.
+The wrong prediction was due to the small number of examples for this kind of image on the data sample.
+Adding variations of the images by inverting, rotating, or augmenting them might have increased the accuracy.